Yamaha NS-6490 3-Way Bookshelf Speaker Review

 That basically means there’s 3 separate drivers that handle the bass, mids, and treble individually in a specially sealed cabinet, allowing for a more accurate sound.

-More specifically, there’s an 8 inch cone woofer for the bass, a 4 inch mid range driver for mids, and a ⁷/⁸ inch balanced dome tweeter to handle the high end.
+More specifically, there’s an 8 inch long throw cone woofer for the bass, a 4 inch ferrofluid cooled mid range driver for midrange sounds, and a ⁷/⁸ inch ferrofluid cooled balanced dome tweeter to handle the high end.

-They also have the benefit of being magnetically shielded which basically helps protect your speaker from electromagnetic fields which can affect performance.
+These speakers also have the benefit of being magnetically shielded which basically helps protect your speaker and other electronics near them from electromagnetic fields which can affect performance.

-They also have an impedance of 8 ohms and a sensitivity of 90 db.
+They also have an impedance of 8 ohms and a sensitivity of 90 dB/W/ meter.
+This basically means that for every 1 watt, it’s capable of producing an output of 90 decibels from 1 meter away.

 As far as setting these speakers up are concerned, it’s pretty easy to get them up and running.